esligh/opengl_ncu3d/README.md

 # *opengl_ncu3d*
-opengl_ncu3d is just a simple scene of gym (it's a modern building ,as for me i think:D ).the program uses base opengl api and a little math knowledge (bezier curve).
+opengl_ncu3d is just a simple scene of gym (it's a modern building ,as for me i think:D ).the program uses base opengl api and a little graphic knowledge (bezier curve).

 # *screenshot*
 ![](/screenshot/screenshot1.png)